Skip to Main Content

 Google Scholar Profile

-Create a profile in Google Scholar to ensure correct attribution of your publications and citations.
-Your profile will provide you with the Google Scholar citation count for each of your publications and your Google Scholar h-index.
+A Google Scholar profile will provide you with the Google Scholar citation count for each of your publications and your Google Scholar h-index.
 Profiles can be private or public.
-We strongly recommend that you check your profile regularly to ensure accuracy.
+We strongly recommend that you check and edit your profile regularly to ensure accuracy.

 Except for logos, Canva designs, AI generated images or where otherwise indicated, content in this guide is licensed under a Creative Commons Attribution-ShareAlike 4.0 International Licence.